Read This First

 Prompt 3: Provide 5 stories from history of individuals who couldn’t relinquish life-diminishing ideologies or notions due to the trap of vested interests.

-The Leaders of the Confederacy during the American Civil War: practical stakes and consequences.
+The real issue is what The Leaders of the Confederacy during the American Civil War changes once it becomes precise.

-The section turns on The Leaders of the Confederacy during the American Civil War.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep The Leaders of the Confederacy during the American Civil War in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 While Tesla is celebrated for his genius and contributions to electrical engineering, his later life was marked by increasingly eccentric beliefs and projects that consumed vast amounts of his time and resources.
 Tesla became obsessed with developing wireless transmission of energy, investing heavily in the construction of the Wardenclyffe Tower.
 Despite evidence and expert opinions suggesting the impracticality of his grand vision, Tesla refused to abandon his project, which ultimately contributed to his financial ruin and isolation.